Page-Carbajal/Custom-Posts-Status/README.md

 ###Version 1.0.0 - Our First Custom Post Status

+- Added basic methods to customize JS
+- Configured the plugin to work only for posts and only on edit and add screens
 - Added language files, style and script files
 - Added basic files